demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurityEventCollector/README.md

+SaaS Security is an integrated CASB (Cloud Access Security Broker) solution that helps Security teams like yours meet the challenges of:
+* protecting the growing availability of sanctioned and unsanctioned SaaS applications
+* maintaining compliance consistently in the cloud
+* stopping threats to sensitive information, users, and resources

-SaaS Security is an integrated CASB (Cloud Access Security Broker) solution that helps Security teams like yours meet the challenges of protecting the growing availability of sanctioned and unsanctioned SaaS applications and maintaining compliance consistently in the cloud while stopping threats to sensitive information, users, and resources.
+protecting the growing availability of sanctioned and unsanctioned SaaS applications and maintaining compliance consistently in the cloud while stopping threats to sensitive information, users, and resources.
 SaaS Security options include SaaS Security API (formerly Prisma SaaS) and the SaaS Security Inline add-on.